stephschofield/easy-v0-api/README.md

 ## 🔧 Configuration Options

 ### Model Selection
+Choose from various AI models based on your needs:
 - `v0-1.5-sm` - Small, fast
 - `v0-1.5-md` - Medium, balanced (default)
 - `v0-1.5-lg` - Large, most capable
 - `v0-gpt-5` - Latest GPT model

+For a comprehensive list of all available models and providers, including detailed information about their capabilities and performance characteristics, refer to the [AI SDK documentation on providers and models](http://ai-sdk.dev/docs/foundations/providers-and-models).

 ### Privacy Levels
 - `private` - Only you can see (default)